andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 ### Feedback: The system is fed with its own output

-In figure 2.5 you can see that user data, sales data and environmental data are fed back into the system as a feedback loop.
+In the previous figure you can see that user data, sales data and environmental data are fed back into the system as a feedback loop.
 This gives us a unique opportunity to learn how the system (store) is actually performing and make adjustments along the way to make the system better.
 In addition to optimizing revenue, you can also detect if you are selling too much of an environmentally harmful product and change the shop layout to highlight and suggest environmentally friendly alternatives instead.

 At the same time, this data collection also has ethical and legal implications.
 The GDPR protects users by setting limits on what personal data is collected and how it is used.
 It may also be unethical to collect certain types of user data, even if we have the ability to do so.
 It is therefore important to think broadly when making adjustments to digital systems so that long-term considerations are taken into account when developing instead of one-off solutions.